iamnarendrasingh/Melanoma-detection/README.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@iamnarendrasingh] - feel free to contact me!

 <!-- Optional -->